Topics:

 6. Capital Gain or (Loss)

-Include 100% of the capital gain or loss from assets sold while an Iowa resident.
+Part-year residents: Include 100% of the capital gain or loss from assets sold while an Iowa resident.
 In addition, capital gain or loss from assets sold while a nonresident of Iowa should be reported on the basis of the instructions for nonresidents that follow.

-Include in Iowa income 100% of capital gain or loss from the following:
+Nonresidents: Include in Iowa income 100% of capital gain or loss from the following:

-1. Sales of real or tangible personal property if the property was located in Iowa at the time of the sale; or
+a.
+Sales of real or tangible personal property if the property was located in Iowa at the time of the sale; or

-2. Sales of intangible personal property if the taxpayer's commercial domicile is in Iowa.
+b.
+Sales of intangible personal property if the taxpayerā€™s commercial domicile is in Iowa.

 7. Other Gains or (Losses)

-Report any gains or losses from federal form 4797 if the property was located in Iowa.
+Nonresidents: Report any gains or losses reported if the property was located in Iowa at the time of sale or exchange.

 8. Rents, Royalties, Partnerships, Estates, Trusts, Etc.